£/$/€100 off your first WeRoad with code WEROADER100

 Relax by the waterfall

-After enjoying a delicious sandwich with our feet dipped in the lake (when else will we get a chance like this?), we'll finish our route and reach the nearby Salto do Cabrito, a stunning waterfall accessible via a short trail.
-Here, we can relax and soak in the embrace of the lush nature surrounding us before heading back to our base in Ponta Delgada.
+After munching on a tasty sandwich with our feet dipped in the lake (I mean, when’s the next time that’s gonna happen?), we wrap up our trail and head to nearby Salto do Cabrito – a stunning waterfall just a short walk away.
+Time to kick back and soak up the lush nature all around us before heading back to our base in Ponta Delgada.

 Day 3